nyc-crh/site/content/gallery/dr-king-on-school-boycott-concept.md

 closeRdImg:
 closeRdLink:
 eventname: "Dr. King writes about the \"school boycott concept\" and it's application across the country."
-caption: "In this op-ed, published in the *Amsterdam News*, Dr. Martin Luther King, Jr. writes about the \"school boycott concept\" and its application across the country, particularly in the North."
+caption: "In this op-ed, published in the *New York Amsterdam News*, Dr. Martin Luther King, Jr. writes about the \"school boycott concept\" and its application across the country, particularly in the North."
-archive_source: Amsterdam News
+archive_source: "*New York Amsterdam News*"
 source_link: https://www.nypl.org/research/research-catalog/bib/b21451436
 copyright: Under copyright.
 Used with permission.
 categories: